microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 The *Orientation Mode* determines the type of rotation to apply in relation to the normal on the surface.

 * *None* - No rotation applied
-* *TrackedVertical* - Object will always be oriented up but face the tracked transform driving the raycast
+* *TrackedTarget* - Object will face the tracked transform driving the raycast
 * *SurfaceNormal* - Object will align based on normal at hit point on surface
 * *Blended* - Object will align based on normal at hit point on surface AND based on facing the tracked transform.

+To force the associated GameObject to stay vertical in any mode other than *None*, enable *Keep Orientation Vertical*.

 > [!NOTE]
 > Use the *Orientation Blend* property to control the balance between rotation factors when *Orientation Mode* is set to *Blended*.
-A value of 0.0 will have orientation entirely driven by *TrackedVertical* mode and a value of 1.0 will have orientation driven entirely by *SurfaceNormal*.
+A value of 0.0 will have orientation entirely driven by *TrackedTarget* mode and a value of 1.0 will have orientation driven entirely by *SurfaceNormal*.

 ![SurfaceMagnetism Example](../Documentation/Images/Solver/SurfaceMagExample.png)